AgoraIO/video-sdk-samples-android/Docs-Examples/README.md

 1. Connect an Android device to your development device.

 1. In Android Studio, click **Run app**.
 A moment later, you see the project installed on your device.

+1. Refer to the README file in the project folder for further information.